wiktor-falek/pyrand/README.md

-## Pythons random library ported to JavaScriptPort of python's random library
+## Port of python's random library in JavaScript

 ### NOTE: This module is not finished